system76/docs/content/bottles.md

 ## Considerations

-A program must be compatible with Wine in order to run in bottles.
+A program must be compatible with Wine in order to run in Bottles.
 Not all Windows applications will work with Bottles.

 ## Installation